NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 In this section we are going to use [Ngl.vinth2p](https://www.pyngl.ucar.edu/Functions/Ngl.vinth2p.shtml).

-- This PyNGL function interpolates CCSM hybrid coordinates to pressure coordinates.
+- This PyNGL function interpolates CESM hybrid coordinates (i.e., model levels) to pressure coordinates.

 - The type of interpolation is currently a variant of transformed pressure coordinates with the interpolation type specified by intyp.